pauloportella/claude-semantic-search/MCP_SERVER_README.md

 - The MCP server runs locally and only accesses your indexed conversations
 - No data is sent to external servers
 - The server respects the same permissions as your user account
-- Only Claude Desktop with proper configuration can access the server
+- Only Claude Desktop or Cursor with proper configuration can access the server

 ## Development